-Below is a selection of the short stories I’ve published over the last few years.
+Below is a selection of short stories I’ve published over the last few years.
 Although my focus is on novels, I adore writing the occasional short story; among other things, it gives me a chance to experiment with different genres, tropes, and writing styles.

-- “And the Rest of Us Wait” in Defying Doomsday
+“And the Rest of Us Wait”

-A Twelfth Planet Press anthology
+An anthology from Twelfth Planet Press

 [A]n excellent intro to the anthology with a strong message, taking place in the same world as [Duyvis’s] novel On the Edge of Gone with some recurring characters.
 I love that the main characters respond to their situation through pop songs.